gnikyt/cq/README.md

 ### Jobs

-Setup your jobs in any way you please, as long as it matches the signature of `func() error`.
+Setup your jobs in any way you please, as long as it matches the signature of `func(ctx context.Context) error`.

 You can use basic functions, composed functions, struct methods, and so on.